-- (2) Carrier will accept battery powered scooters in the same manner as guest owned wheelchairs.
-Passengers will be required to check their scooter in and transfer to a wheelchair provided by Carrier.
-Adequate time is needed to disconnect/connect and dismantle and reassemble the scooter before and after the flight and the carrier shall make best efforts to perform this task in a timely manner. - (3) Other mobility aids: Carrier will accept walkers, canes, crutches, prostheses, communication devices and other medical devices at no extra charge and in addition to the luggage allowance.
-Walkers, crutches and canes may be retained by the guest while in Flight, if they are stowed away safely. - (e) The Carrier will accept for transportation, without charge, a service animal required to assist a person with a disability provided that the animal is properly harnessed and certified as having been trained by a professional service animal institution.
+(f) Walkers, crutches and canes may be retained in the passenger's custody provided they are stowed in a manner consistent with Transport Canada requirements concerning security, safety and hazardous materials.

+- (g) The carrier will accept for transportation, without charge, a service animal required to assist a person with a disability provided that the animal is properly harnessed and certified as having been trained by a professional service animal institution.
 Such an animal may not occupy a seat in the aircraft.
 For the comfort of all passengers, the carrier staff will determine, in consultation with the person with a disability, where the person and service animal will be seated.
-Service animals will not be carried unless proper permits are obtained for entry into the countries of transit/final destination, and such permits are presented prior to commencement of travel. - (f) If a mobility aid is damaged or lost, the carrier will immediately provide a suitable temporary replacement without charge.
+Service animals will not be carried unless proper permits are obtained for entry into the countries of transit/final destination, and such permits are presented prior to commencement of travel.
+Should injury to or death of a service animal result from the fault or negligence of the carrier, the carrier will undertake to provide expeditiously, and at its own expense, for medical care, and if necessary, replacement of the animal. - (h) If a mobility aid is damaged or lost, the carrier will immediately provide a suitable temporary replacement without charge.
 If a damaged aid can be repaired, the carrier will arrange, at its expense, for the prompt and adequate repair of the aid and return it to the passenger as soon as possible.

-If a damaged aid cannot be repaired or is lost and cannot be located with 96 hours after the passenger's arrival, the carrier will, at its discretion, replace it with an identical aid satisfactory to the passenger, or reimburse the passenger for the replacement cost of the aid.
+If a damaged aid cannot be repaired or is lost and cannot be located with 96 hours after the passenger's arrival, the carrier will, at its discretion, replace it with an identical aid satisfactory to the passenger, or reimburse the passenger for the replacement cost of the aid. - (i) The carrier will ensure that services are provided to persons with disabilities when a request for such services is made at least 48 hours prior to departure, and will make reasonable efforts to accommodate requests not made within this time limit.
+Services to be provided upon request will include: - 1.
+Assisting with registration at the check-in counter; - 2.
+Assisting in proceeding to the boarding area; - 3.
+Assisting in boarding and deplaning;